kineticstoolkit/kineticstoolkit_doc/src/player_interconnections.md

 p._to_animation()
 ```

-Let's assign a red color to this side, and do the same in blue for the left side.
+Let's assign a red colour to this side, and do the same in blue for the left side.

 ```{code-cell} ipython3
 p.interconnections["RLowerLimb"]["Color"] = "r"